sisinflab/RoGER/README.md

 ```

 This will execute the experiment defined in `config_files/Office_Products.yml`.
 Results and logs will be saved in the `results/` and `log/` folders.

-## Results

-After training, results are available in `results/<dataset>/performance/` as TSV files.
-Each file contains the metrics computed for the experiment.

 ## Citation